NN4Neurosim/nn4n/docs/model/CTRNN/index.md

 ### Constraints and masks
 Constraints are enforced before each forward pass
 #### Dale's law:
-Masks (input, hidden, and output) cannot be `None` if `positivity_constraint` is `True`.<br>
+Masks (input, hidden, and output) cannot be `None` if `positivity_constraints` is `True`.<br>
 Only entry signs matter for the enforcement of Dale's law.
 All edges from the same neuron must be all excitatory or all inhibitory.
 This is enforced across training using the `relu()` and `-relu()` functions.<br>
-When `positivity_constraint` is set to true, it will automatically balance the excitatory/inhibitory such that all synaptic strengths add up to zero.
+When `positivity_constraints` is set to true, it will automatically balance the excitatory/inhibitory such that all synaptic strengths add up to zero.
 #### New synapse:
-`sparsity_constraint` defines whether a neuron can 'grow' new connections.<br>
+`sparsity_constraints` defines whether a neuron can 'grow' new connections.<br>
 If plasticity is set to False, neurons cannot 'grow' new connections.
-A mask must be provided if `sparsity_constraint` is set to False.<br>
+A mask must be provided if `sparsity_constraints` is set to False.<br>
 Only zeros entries matter.
 All entries that correspond to a zero value in the mask will remain zero across all time.
 #### Self connections:
 Whether a neuron can connect to itself.
-This feature is enforced along with the `sparsity_constraint` mask.
+This feature is enforced along with the `sparsity_constraints` mask.
 If mask is not specified but `self_connections` is set, a mask that only has zero entires on the diagonal will be generated automatically.

 ## Methods
 | Method                                        | Description                                |